-‘Descendants Of The Sun’ Stars Song Joong Ki And Song Hye Kyo Big Winners In ‘2016 KBS Drama Awards’
+‘Descendants Of The Sun’ Stars Song Joong Ki And Song Hye Kyo Big Winners In 2016 KBS Drama Awards

-Descendants Of The Sun power couple Song Joong Ki and Song Hye Kyo dominated the KDrama industry once again as they ended up big winners in the recently concluded 2016 KBS Drama Awards.
+Descendants Of The Sun power couple Song Joong Ki and Song Hye Kyo dominated the K-drama industry once again as they ended up big winners in the recently concluded 2016 KBS Drama Awards.

 On December 31, KBS held the 2016 KBS Drama Awards, an annual ceremony intended to honor actors who showcased outstanding performances on its network.
 The event was attended by today’s biggest Hallyu stars all aiming to bag the coveted Grand Prize popularly known as “Daesang.”